eieio.games

 This was tricky and a little fragile.
 A few things to highlight:

-• It’s important to decline events one at a time6.
+• It’s important to decline events one at a time 6.
 To handle this I use a second observer to wait for all dialogs tied to the current event to clear

 • Some events don’t have a decline option (e.g. if they have no guests); the code must handle that gracefully